benthie/wearables-praktikum/README.md

 ##Eye blink detection algorithm

 The blink detection algorithm can be divided in a filtering and a processing stage.
-The logarithmically scaled incom- ing raw data of the sensor are converted into distances of arbitrary unit.
-Any offset is removed by computing the dif- ferences between the samples and an equally weighted moving average filter with a window size of 16 (experimentally determined) is applied to the derivative of the data.
-With that, the filtering stage is completed and the actual detection algorithm begins, which is applied to the last 200 samples.
+The logarithmically scaled incoming raw data of the sensor are converted into distances of arbitrary unit.
+Any offset is removed by computing the differences between the samples and an equally weighted moving average filter with a window size of 16 (experimentally determined) is applied to the derivative of the data.
+With that, the filtering stage is completed and the actual detection algorithm begins, which is applied to the last 200 samples.<br>
-Instead of going through all samples within that window for every new sample, the characteristic values are kept in real time as the samples come in.
+Instead of going through all samples within that window for every new sample, the characteristic values are kept in real time as the samples come in.<br>
 In order to understand the algorithm more easily let’s first have a look at the pattern that has to be detected.
 Since the different eye blinks vary in duration and peak height as shown in figure 7, the algorithm has to accomodate for this dynamic behaviour.
 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/accumulated_blinks_clean.png" alt="Accumulated eye blinks" width=400>